Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 # The <|think|> token is inserted automatically

-# To disable — remove the token from the system prompt
+# To disable it, remove the token from the system prompt

-# But this is not so simple via the standard Ollama CLI
+# However, this is not straightforward via the standard Ollama CLI

 Method 1 — /no_think at the beginning of the prompt:

-The easiest way to reduce thinking directly in the request:
+The simplest way to reduce thinking directly in your query:

 ollama run gemma4